rero/rero21.ch/content/about.en.md

 ---
 title: "RERO21 project"
 language: "en"
-date: 2020-08-18
+date: 2021-01-06
 ---

-[RERO](https://www.rero.ch/) is the Library Network of Western Switzerland, with its central office in Martigny, Valais.
-In the current context of the changing library landscape in Switzerland, RERO is turning into a competence and service centre for libraries by 2021.
-It will then become a non-profit foundation.
+RERO+ (main site: [rero.ch](https://www.rero.ch/)) is a competence and service centre for libraries, with its central office in Martigny, Valais.
+RERO+ became a [non-profit foundation](/en/la-fondation-rero-est-nee/) in 2021 that succeeds RERO (Library Network of Western Switzerland) in the current context of the changing library landscape in Switzerland.

 This major project is called RERO 21 and has been approved in September 2018 by the RERO's supervisory authority, the [CIIP](https://www.rero.ch/pdfview.php?section=communique&filename=ciip_communique.pdf "Press release of CIIP in PDF").

 This blog aims to publish posts about RERO 21, grouped under the [RERO 21 label](/en/tags/rero21), as well as about the different sub-projects that constitute it: RERO ILS, MEF et SONAR.